VaneDLA/react-apprenticeship/topics/arrays/readme.md

         }
     ]

-    and the two arrays will be different, players remains untouched and we got ourserlfs a new array by spreading the players array and adding at the end a new item.
+    and the two arrays will be different, players remain untouched and we got ourserlves a new array by spreading the player's array and adding at the end a new item.